ddftwiki/ssg/resources/templates/md/pages/ch6/Puzzles_CH1.md

-{:title "Puzzles for Chapter 1" :layout :page :page-index 600 :navbar? false :home? false :author "Robbert, Doishy"}
+{:title "Puzzles for Chapter 1" :layout :page :page-index 600 :navbar? false :home? false :author "Robert, Doishy"}

 In the "Puzzles" section of the codex we shall test your learning from the previous chapters and also present some fun mental excercises.